 Data Sandbox: Improving Network Performance

-In October 2017, RSSB launched a £500,000 competition to identify novel data driven solutions to key network performance challenges and awarded funding to five projects.
+In October 2017, RSSB launched the £500,000 Data Sandbox competition to identify novel, data-driven solutions to key network performance challenges.
+We awarded funding to five projects.

-The academic-led feasibility studies – due to publish their findings shortly - have successfully integrated existing datasets from a wide range of sources to provide new insights.
-Together they show that new approaches to data – such as machine learning, and graph theory – can play an important role in helping the industry drive performance improvements.
+The academic-led feasibility studies successfully integrated existing datasets from a wide range of sources to provide new insights.
+Together, they showed that new approaches to data – such as machine learning and graph theory – can play an important role in helping the industry drive performance improvements.

 Three projects focused on understanding the impact of reactionary delays and developing techniques that could be used to identify mitigations.